We don’t say we get results. We Prove it.

 McCready Garcia & Leet at the 41st Annual Ridge Run

-McCready Law is proud to support the 41st Annual Ridge Run on Monday, May 28 to honor our troops!
-Hosted by the Beverly Area Planning Association, the race is a great way to get out and recognize the men and women of the U.S. Armed Forces.
-Please visit our race page for more information.
+McCready Law is proud to have supported the 41st Annual Ridge Run on Monday, May 28 to honor our troops!
+Hosted by the Beverly Area Planning Association, the race was a great way to get out and recognize the men and women of the U.S. Armed Forces.
+Please visit our race page for more information about the incredible event.